patricksomerville/PlayBookLite/README.md

 # PlayBook Lite: Meta-Aware Literary Personas

-A unique text adventure game featuring meta-aware literary personas trapped in a digital Villa Diodati.
+A (wildly incomplete) unique text adventure game featuring meta-aware literary personas trapped in a digital Villa Diodati.
 This project combines classic literature, artificial intelligence, and interactive storytelling to create an engaging experience where historical literary figures navigate their existence in a 21st-century AI game.

 ## Features